 The same goes for a burrito.
-Sure, you can eat the insides of a burrito, but it might be hard to unwrap the thing so that you can get to the meat and cheese inside.
+Sure, you can eat the insides of a burrito, but it might be hard to unwrap it so that you can get to the meat and cheese inside.
 Stick with a hard taco and stay away from the nachos, soft tacos, burritos, and quesadillas.

 #7.
-Beware of the burrito
+Beware of the burrito and the power bowl

-In addition to being super messy, the burritos at Taco Bell always include some sort of starchy carbs, such as rice or beans.
+In addition to being super messy, the burritos at Taco Bell always include some sort of starchy carbs such as rice or beans.
 You’ll want to stay away from these altogether or ask for the sandwich to come without the beans and rice.

 Nachos are another meal that you won’t be able to customize much at Taco Bell, so we recommend avoiding them.

-What To Order At Taco Bell
+What To Order at Taco Bell

 One of the nice things about Taco Bell is they are open all the time, which means that they are always there when you need food.
 Most locations open around 7AM for breakfast and don’t close until 3AM.

 Hopefully, you’re still sleeping at 3 AM, but it’s nice to know that they are there if you need an early breakfast or a late dinner as well as everything in between.
-Here’s what to order for break, lunch, and dinner.
+Here’s what to order for breakfast, lunch, and dinner.